Ride past undulating sand dunes flanked by the Aravalli mountain range and the typical rural countryside

 Day 1: Udaipur

 Arrive in Udaipur and be greeted by your trip leader.
-We check into the plush Udaivilas hotel overlooking the famous Lake Pichola and the Aravallis in the distance and relax for some time.
+We check into the plush Fateh Prakash Palace overlooking the Aravallis in the distance and relax for some time.
 The sobriquet ‘city of lakes’ fits perfectly to Udaipur – there are six large and many smaller lakes here.

 Explore the ‘City of lakes’ on a short half day long loop on the bike, swerving to untreaded nooks and corners through the beautiful rural countryside and absorbing this historic capital of Mewar at your own pace.
 A colourful landscape unfolds here with brightly clothed village women.
 Here you can see a typical hamlet of Rajasthan with people busy with farming.
 We get to discover kingfisher, langoors, cows, goats, peacocks along the way and a chance to take a refreshing ride around Lake Pichola, Fateh Sagar and Badi Lake.